-If you find that you are the right “candidate” for entrepreneur-owner-boss, your next step is to develop a plan.
+If you find that you are the right “candidate” for entrepreneur-owner-boss, your next step is to develop a work from home plan.
 Your business plan should define your business and identify goals.
-When developing your plan, research laws that may impact your business.
-For starters, you must find out if you need a license or permit to operate your business.
+When developing your plan, research laws that affect your business.
+For starters, find out if you need a license or permit to operate your business.
 A good business plan also includes financial information such as a balance sheet and income statement.

 When working on your business’ financial plan, don’t forget to develop a method for managing your new personal financial situation.
 Unfortunately, statistics show that many home-based businesses fail often due to poor financial planning.
 Following are some suggestions for making working from home work for you.

 Fortunately, many home-based businesses do not require a lot of money for start-up.
 However, there are many other costs associated with running a business.
 In your spending plan, don’t forget expenses such as childcare, insurance, postage, gas, and dry cleaning.

 Most self-employed workers have sporadic incomes.
 If your income varies from month-to-month, determine your average monthly income.
 Then, if you have a month where you earn more than average, put the extra amount into a savings fund to supplement less lucrative months.

 Borrowing from a credit card can quickly lead to costly trouble.
 If you need to use a credit card for business expenses, open an account specifically for that purpose.
 If you need money to launch your business, consider a small business loan instead.